Leadership & Guide Training Course

 - Cultural History: As visitors to this remarkable place, we place a premium on being respectful and learning about the local culture and history.

 - Language Skills: The ability to ask directions, purchase items, and communicate on any level is an essential element of leading an expedition to a foreign country.
-Throughout the course, we’ll develop our Spanish language skills through dialog and lesson plans.
+Throughout the course, we’ll develop Nepali language skills through dialog and lesson plans.

 - Trip Preparation: Logistics in a foreign country have the potential to be complex and tenuous.
 You’ll take part in shopping at the local market, arranging transportation, and securing permits in preparation for your expedition into the central Andes.